 We are working with Research England to understand the impact of knowledge exchange activity at higher education providers.

-This includes a joint funding competition to explore the benefits to students and graduates of being involved in knowledge exchange activities.Read more about the funding competition
+This includes joint funding to explore the benefits to students and graduates of being involved in knowledge exchange activities.Read more about the funded projects

 Higher Education Innovation Fund (HEIF)

 Research England have responsibility for distributing HEIF funding to providers which is used to support and develop knowledge exchange activities.